Linen Hall Library

 City Hall information

-The highlights of the free, 45-minute guided tour of City Hall include the sumptuous, wedding-cake Italian marble and colourful stained glass of the entrance hall and rotunda; an opportunity to sit on the mayor's throne in the council chamber; and the idiosyncratic portraits of past lord mayors – each lord mayor is allowed to choose his or her own artist and the variations in personal style are intriguing.
+Belfast's classical Renaissance-style City Hall was built in fine, white Portland stone in 1906.
+Highlights of the free, 45-minute guided tour include the sumptuous, wedding-cake Italian marble and colourful stained glass of the entrance hall and rotunda; an opportunity to sit on the mayor's throne in the council chamber; and the idiosyncratic portraits of past lord mayors.
+Each is allowed to choose his or her own artist and the variations in personal style are intriguing.

-The Bobbin Coffee Shop , in the southeast corner of City Hall, houses an exhibition of photographic portraits of Belfast's most famous citizens, from footballer George Best and musician Van Morrison to broadcaster Gloria Hunniford and president of Ireland Mary McAleese.
+The Bobbin Coffee Shop , in the southeast corner, houses an exhibition of photographic portraits of Belfast's most famous citizens, from footballer George Best and musician Van Morrison to broadcaster Gloria Hunniford and former president of Ireland Mary McAleese.